cleydyr/dart-sass-maven-plugin/README.md

 This option controls the output style of the resulting CSS.
 Dart Sass supports two output styles:

 - `EXPANDED` (the default), which writes each selector and declaration on its own line; and
-- `COMPRESSED`, which removes as many extra characters as possible, and writes the entire stylesheet on a single line.
+- `COMPRESSED`, which removes as many extra characters as possible and writes the entire stylesheet on a single line.

 Use either EXPANDED or COMPRESSED in the plugin configuration.